F0lak/dm_open_ref/ref/notes/projection-matrix.md

-This is called an **affine transform** because all the operations are \"linear\" in math terms.
+This is called an **affine transform** because all the operations are "linear" in math terms.
 (That is, every term in the formula above has a single variable, not raised to a higher power than 1.)
 ### 3x4 matrix (x,y,z with translation)